smoll24/Ghost-Opera/README.md

 If you have any issues or find any bugs, please let us know by opening an issue on the repository.
 We'll do our best to fix them as soon as possible.

+Thanks for checking out Ghost Opera!
+We hope you have a spooky and fun time playing.

 ![image](https://user-images.githubusercontent.com/115204665/212525116-b80946ff-5029-4fd3-82d3-7b198a2592c6.png)